nymphly/g2/README.md

 - Despite G2 still uses wrappers (like G2Element or stage) over real DOM-elements, wrapper creates dom-element immediately.
 - It is pretty fast if developer follows browser's lifecycle and avoids forced reflow like https://developers.google.com/web/fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing
 - All detached operations over DOM-element must be preformed by setting queue.
 Stage.render() actually executes child elements' queues.
 It is an analogue of clearing elements' consistency states.
-- Don't implement separated util classes for common features with own API.
-Use simple typed objects instead and make operations in static util functions like:
+- THIS MUST BE RESERCHED!!!! ~~Don't implement separated util classes for common features with own API.
+Use simple typed objects instead and make operations in static util functions like~~:
 ```typescript
 //BAD:
 class Rect {